Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [book] Quantum Field Theory and Condensed Matter - An Introduction by Ramamurti Shankar

 * [book] The Oxford Solid State Basics by Steven Simon

+## Quantum Field Theory

+* Quantum Field Theory by Claude Itzykson, Jean-Bernard Zuber

+* Quantum Field Theory, as Simply as Possible by A. Zee

+* Quantum Field Theory in a Nutshell by A. Zee

+* An Introduction To Quantum Field Theory by Michael E. Peskin

+* Quantum Field Theory and the Standard Model by Matthew D. Schwartz

 ## Mathematical Methods